librenms/librenms/doc/INSTALL.md

     rocommunity public 127.0.0.1

 Adding the above line to `/etc/snmp/snmpd.conf` and running `service snmpd restart` will activate this config.

+In `/etc/php5/apache2/php.ini` and `/etc/php5/cli/php.ini`, ensure date.timezone is set to your preferred time zone.
+See http://php.net/manual/en/timezones.php for a list of supported timezones.
+Valid examples are: "America/New York", "Australia/Brisbane", "Etc/UTC".

 ### Cloning ###